dhruvbhavsar1/Priority-Ping/README.md

 📧 Email: feedbacktopriorityping@gmail.com

-Please include details about your device and issue for faster resolution.--- *Never miss what matters most.
+Please include details about your device and issue for faster resolution.

+---
+*Never miss what matters most.
 Stay connected with PriorityPing.*